-Education is our subject, and it’s baked into how we’re making the film.
+Education is our subject, and it’s baked into how we made the film.

 Leveling the playing field for diverse artists in the region: a learning set

-The leaders of our team are educators themselves, so teaching and filmmaking will converge in amazing ways on our set, both in front of and behind the camera.
+The leaders of our team were educators themselves, so teaching and filmmaking converged in amazing ways on our set, both in front of and behind the camera.

-We’re going to great lengths to collaborate with urban schools and colleges, offering roles to students from the local districts who have never acted before.
-We’re writing grants specifically to offer internships, and are pairing department heads to mentor up-and-coming artists from communities like ours.
+We went to great lengths to collaborate with urban schools and colleges, offering roles to students from the local districts who have never acted before.
+We wrote grants specifically to offer internships, and are paired department heads to mentor up-and-coming artists from communities like ours.

 Not just a film…a curriculum…to inspire thought about the complexity of education in America

-Since day one, our film has been made in cooperation and consultation with educators.
-Part of our marketing plan is a comprehensive series of lesson plans, already in progress, touching on multiple classroom disciplines.
-We intend to provide those lessons free of charge to any school willing to engage - to get students thinking about the realities, beauties & disparities of education today.
+Since day one, our film was made in cooperation and consultation with educators.
+Part of our marketing plan was a comprehensive series of lesson plans, already in progress, touching on multiple classroom disciplines.
+We provided those lessons free of charge to any school willing to engage - to get students thinking about the realities, beauties & disparities of education today.
 Here’s a few examples:

 For students who recently read The Catcher in the Rye: